-Ongoing Efforts at WMATA to Rebuild Metrorail & Metrobus Ridership

-Pursue capital investments that

-increase the reliability of the

-system

-- WMATA has scaled up its level of capital investment and reduced its state of good repair backlog from \$7.1 billion to \$5 billion.35 The largest decreases were in vehicles and track and structures where substantial investments were made, including the delivery of 7000-series railcars, which improved railcar reliability, doubling the distance trains travel between delays in FY 2019 from FY 2018.36 - For FY 2020, 90% of Metrorail customers were on time, compared to 88% in FY 2019. - WMATA shutdown four Orange Line Metrorail stations to perform platform reconstruction during the summer of 2020. - WMATA completed acquisition of its final 748th 7000- Series railcar in February 2020.
-37 In Q3 2020 WMATA initiated
+Ongoing Efforts at WMATA to Rebuild Metrorail & Metrobus Ridership Pursue capital investments that increase the reliability of the system WMATA has scaled up its level of capital investment and reduced its state of good repair backlog from \$7.1 billion to \$5 billion.33 The largest decreases were in vehicles and track and structures where substantial investments were made, including the delivery of 7000-series railcars, which improved railcar reliability, doubling the distance trains travel between delays in FY2019 from FY2018.34 For FY2020, 90% of Metrorail customers were on time, compared to 88% in FY2019.
+WMATA shutdown four Orange Line Metrorail stations to perform platform reconstruction during the summer of 2020.
+WMATA completed acquisition of its final 748th 7000-series railcar in February 2020.
+35 In Q3 FY 2020 WMATA initiated

-Ongoing Efforts at WMATA to Rebuild Metrorail & Metrobus Ridership evaluation of final proposals for its 8000 Series next generation railcar due for award in FY 2021.
-Pursue partnerships with the business community and other partners to provide easier access to transit for employees and visitors The WMATA Board approved an extension of the Fairfax County Free Student Bus Program Pilot, where Fairfax County reimburses WMATA for eligible rides taken by students on Metrobus.38 WMATA also entered a fare buy down agreement for students in Montgomery County.
-39 Implement efforts on bus and rail to decrease fare evasion WMATA secured emergency fare gates at Metrorail stations to decrease fare evasion.
-40 WMATA is installing electronic gate sensors and other technology to better track and record fare evasion.
-41 The WMATA Board approved a low-income fare pilot program with the District of Columbia, where the District will reimburse WMATA for rides taken by low-income riders who are enrolled in the pilot program.
-42
+Ongoing Efforts at WMATA to Rebuild Metrorail & Metrobus Ridership evaluation of final proposals for its 8000-series next generation railcar due for award in FY 2021.
+Pursue partnerships with the business community and other partners to provide easier access to transit for employees and visitors The WMATA Board approved an extension of the Fairfax County Free Student Bus Program Pilot, where Fairfax County reimburses WMATA for eligible rides taken by students on Metrobus.36 WMATA also entered a fare buy down agreement for students Implement efforts on bus and rail to decrease fare evasion in Montgomery County.37 WMATA secured emergency fare gates at Metrorail stations to decrease fare evasion.38 WMATA is installing electronic gate sensors and other technology to better track and record fare evasion.39 The WMATA Board approved a low-income fare pilot program with the District of Columbia, where the District will reimburse WMATA for rides taken by low-income riders who are enrolled in the pilot program.40